balch/lander/README.md

 # VIBE LANDER

-A retro-style Lunar Lander game built with Kotlin Multiplatform and Compose Multiplatform.
+A retro-style Lunar Lander game built by me and Junie using Kotlin Multiplatform and Compose Multiplatform.

 major WIP